awthomp/Persimmon/docs/src/types.md

-These tools provide a useful tool to introduce type checking in current and new python code, however they run outside the python execution (i.e. they run on the non-existent python compile time) and Persimmon needs run time type checking for dynamic block connections.
+These tools provide a useful tool to introduce type checking in current and new python code, however they run outside the python execution (i.e. they run on the non-existent python compile time) and Whitewater needs run time type checking for dynamic block connections.

 Nevertheless, this is a useful tool for improving the code quality, specially for the backend code, because it is much pure that the frontend.
-It is also a reference for Persimmon type system.
+It is also a reference for Whitewater type system.

 Write Time